 Performance is pretty excellent too, and the old complaints about a subpar experience are simply no longer true.

-Safari's weakness is its humble selection of extensions.
-There's a decent selection covering the major bases like ad-blocking, but anybody who's visited the Google Chrome's Web Store will snigger at the paucity of choice.
+Safari's main weakness is the fact that sometimes we find that web services run poorly in Safari because they haven't been tested in Apple's web browser.
+It's also let down by its humble selection of extensions.
+Anybody who's visited the Google Chrome's Web Store will snigger at the paucity of choice.
 If you're the kind of browser user whose extensions list reaches the double digits then you might struggle to recreate that experience with Safari.

 Built into macOS & Mac OS X - no download required